jozcar/es6environments_setup/README.md

 //Setting up using only NPM, this set up is good, if your development environment is not using any type of module loader

-0. create your working directory, then inside your directory execute steps 1 to 3.
+0. create your working directory, then inside your directory execute/run steps 1 to 3.
 1. npm init  [just select the defaults]
 2. npm install --save-dev babel-cli
 3. npm install --save-dev babel-preset-es2015